Super-Tasty, Very Easy, Healthy Granola Bars

 - When oats are deeply golden brown and nutty smelling, spread them out over a cold baking sheet to cool them quickly.
 Run the hot baking dish under cold water to cool it down, too, then line it with parchment paper.

 - In a large bowl, combine cooled oats salt to combine, then stir in condensed milk, cooled butter, seeds, dried fruit and chocolate chips.
 Dump the mixture into the parchment-lined baking dish then press it down into an even layer (lightly moisten your hands to make it easier).
 Bake for 15 minutes until edges are a shade darker.
-If overbaked, they become crunchier granola bars.
+They will firm up as they cool.
+If overbaked, they become crunchier granola bars, which are still tasty.

 - Lift the whole slab out of the pan by the overhanging parchment paper and cool on a wire rack, then slice into 18 bars.